MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 <!-- ====================================================================== -->
 ## Identifiers for Microsoft Edge on various platforms

 On desktop operating systems, Microsoft Edge is commonly identified by an `Edg` token in the user-agent string.
-However, this token might change for various devices or platforms.
-The following token is used for several common devices or platforms:
+However, a different token for Microsoft Edge is used on some device platforms, as follows:

 | Platform | Identifier token |